Thunder of the East Marching Band: Director

 James E. Mauck has been the director for the Thunder of the East since 2002.
 He received his undergraduate and master's degrees in music performance at Indiana University of Pennsylvania, and is currently working towards a PhD in Music Education.
 He is the head of the Department of Athletic Bands at the University at Buffalo.
 This includes the Thunder of the East and the Blue Noise Pep Band.

 Instructors

 The band acquires help from several additional instructors.

 Drum majors

 The drum majors for the Thunder of the East are the on-field commanders of the band, responsible for instructing proper marching technique and rehearsal etiquette.
 The drum majors primary responsibility is conducting the band.
 Drum majors are chosen by the director after a series of auditions, held in the spring semester.
-The current drum majors for the 2019 season are Craig Adriaansen and Madison Richardson.
+The current drum majors for the 2024 season are Matthew Gonzalez, Timothy Washington, and Earl Robert "Robbie" Kipler.

 Officers

 The band is also led by a number of students that are elected at the end of the marching band season for the following year.
 Until recent history, these officers were the Commanding Officer (CO), Horn Sergeant (2nd in Command), 2 Drum Majors, 2 Executive Officers, and a Social Media chair.
 The band has opted for more traditional roles in recent years (President, etc).